unm-historiography/2019-fall/wk7-von-ranke/karli.md

 # Week 7 Questions
-- How is Hegel different compared to Ranke.
+- How is Hegel different compared to Ranke?
 Where do they differ the most?

 - Why do you think the French Revolution Brought so much change to the importance of history and preserving it?